-6.3 COST CONSIDERATIONS
+7.3 COST CONSIDERATIONS

 Part of our project consists of constructing one or two more quadcopters.
 This will consist of purchasing new parts to use in the construction of these quads.
-While we have been given approval by our advisor/client to order these parts, it will be vital that we don't blindly order parts without looking at the cost.
+While we have been given approval by our advisor/client to order these parts, it will be vital that we do not blindly order parts without looking at the cost.
 If one part costs what is considered to be much more than normal, then we may have to look at building the additional quads in an alternative manner.
 For example, the motor speed controllers that are used on the current quad are hard to find and are expensive when they can be found.
 Therefore, we have chosen to use a different speed controller for the motors on the other two quads.
 We will also need to minimize the damage done to the quads so that we are not spending a lot of money on extra parts.
+The costs are looking to be a couple hundred dollars for the frame and the propulsion system.
+The Zybo board will cost about two hundred dollars.
+The other big costs will be the lidar and optical flow sensors.
+Both are around one hundred dollars each.
 The only other costs we should incur are the costs of batteries for the controller and for the quads themselves.
+We estimate the total cost for the construction of the quad to be about \$1000.

-7 Timeline
+8 Timeline